Building Blocks

 Named Trigger (output)

-Sends a named signal that other rules in your account can listen for.
+Sends a named signal that other rules on the same controller can listen for.
 The pair to the Named Trigger input above.
-Used to chain rules together.
+Used to chain rules together on one box — not across controllers.

 Tips